-Whether you’ve had a pool in your backyard for years or you’re thinking of getting one installed, it’s important to know that there is a ton of work that goes into maintaining a body of water behind your home.
+Whether you’ve had a pool in your backyard for years or you’re thinking of getting one installed, it’s essential to know that there is a ton of work that goes into maintaining that body of water behind your home.
 There are also a lot of misconceptions that come with pools.
-Therefore, it’s crucial for you to learn what is real and what isn’t so that you can make an informed decision about whether or not you want a pool in your backyard.
-Knowing all there is to know about pools will also ensure that you take good care of it and don’t harm your health or that of others in any way.
+Therefore, you must learn what is real and what isn’t so that you can make an informed decision about whether or not you want a pool in your backyard.
+Knowing all there is about pools will ensure that you take good care of it and don’t harm your health or that of others in any way.

 Here are a few common swimming pool myths that need to be debunked: